-Nowadays most companies and government agencies will need a call center for their sales support or customer service department to handle the huge volume of their customers from general enquires on their product or services to technical support.
+Nowadays most companies and government agencies will need a call centre for their sales support or customer service department to handle the huge volume of their customers from general enquires on their product or services to technical support.

 telephony software is the necessity for all call centers which allows callers to communicate with the helpdesk agents.
-Call centers will have their software solutions for telephony services and they will engage a third party service provider to provide the service or purchase and install the system themselves for their call center.
+Call centre will have their software solutions for telephony services and they will engage a third party service provider to provide the service or purchase and install the system themselves for their call center.

 Automatic call distributor (ACD)

-Automatic call distributor is an important telephony system that performs many important functions in the call center.
-ACDs will route incoming calls to the most suitable agent in a call center depending on which options they choose during the IVR process.
+Automatic call distributor is an important telephony system that performs many important functions in the call centre.
+ACDs will route incoming calls to the most suitable agent in a call centre depending on which options they choose during the IVR process.
 Other functions include gathering usage data such as the call volume, numbers of calls handled daily, duration of the calls, call waiting time and so on.
 ACDs allows managers or team leads to access valuable information as they can monitor the calls, retrieving call logs, call conferencing, call barging and coaching of their agents when necessary.

 Interactive voice response (IVR)

-Skills-based routing is an essential function for call centers to optimize the service to their callers.
+Skills-based routing is an essential function for call centres to optimize the service to their callers.
 Its main purpose is to route the calls to the specific agents or departments according to the customized rules to run the operation.
-For example, call center managers will assign tasks to their individual team’s leads which in turn will break down and delegate the tasks by assigning tags to their team agents based on their skill sets, the area of expertise, language requirement, demographics and other related requirements.
+For example, call centre managers will assign tasks to their individual team’s leads which in turn will break down and delegate the tasks by assigning tags to their team agents based on their skill sets, the area of expertise, language requirement, demographics and other related requirements.
 Once done, the specific calls will be routed to agents accordingly by the time the caller call in that is based on caller’s phone number, the IVR selection and the caller’s previous interactions with the company.
 Thus Skills-based routing is an efficient and effective method to ensure that callers are routed to the agent who is most qualified to meet their needs.